near/one-million-tps/README.md

 ```

 #### Enable debug logs in the python scripts
-Search for `logging.INFO` in the `nearcore` repository and replace all occurrences with `logging.DEBUG`.
+Search for `logging.INFO` in this repository and replace all occurrences with `logging.DEBUG`.

 #### Don't ignore errors in the python scripts